pierrechevalier83/kicad_cli/readme.md

 I wrote my own version in rust to avoid having to use python2 and having to deal with pip or equivalent to pull in a number of python dependencies.
+I also had some issues with non-reproducibility with that solution and one goal here is to make the code as simple as possible to minimize flakyness.